 I met my lunch buddy Faye Wade through a school program with professionals.
 Faye went the extra mile, exposing me to enriching activities for years.

-My friend Merlyn once told me people should be thankful to live in America compared to her country.
-Hillside Court was a harsh environment.
-Hillside had drive-by shootings, random killings, drugs, robbing, and so many funerals.
-It was like I was Boyz in The Hood or an episode of Snowfall daily.
+My friend Tsega and Merlyn reminds me that people should feel grateful to live in America compared to their home countries.
+Hillside Court, however, was a harsh environment.
+The housing project was a third world country on American soil located in Richmond, Virginia.
+Hillside was poverty stricken, had drive-by shootings, random killings, drugs, robbing, and so many funerals.
+It was like I was living in Boyz in The Hood or an episode of Snowfall daily.
 Good days turn bad so fast year-round.
 Some of the best people I have ever met resided in Hillside Court.
 My mother always says to this day, it is not where you live; it is how you live.

 In Hillside Court, I met lifelong friends who became family.